How to Validate A Startup Business Idea

 1) Know Your Market

 Market research is the analysis of a specific area, including demographics like age, median household income, education level, etc. You can get a lot of data from the recent Census and the SBA.
 Market research will help you determine things like price and location.
 For example, you don’t want to open a high-end retail shop in the middle of an economically depressed downtown area.

-Bottom Line: Understanding the size and scope of your market is essential to your success.
+Bottom Line: Understanding the size and scope of your market is essential to your startup success.

 2) Know Your Industry

 The easiest way to learn about your industry is to buy an industry report.
 There are NAICS & SIC codes for each industry.
 However, these are very costly, unless you can get them through a library.